 Wild Research

-Our new webinar series Wild Research explores current research being done within the realm of Natural Resources throughout the Midwest.
+This webinar series explores current research being done within the realm of Natural Resources throughout the Midwest.
 Undergraduate, graduate, and postdoctoral students will present on a range of topics including fish migration, prairie composition, and the use of photography in understanding watersheds.

 Most events are Tuesdays online via zoom, 6:00 PM to 7:00 PM Central Standard Time.
 (Check listings below for exact details.)